Ellipsis Punctuation

 • to show a pause or to create suspense

-• to show thought that are trailing off
+• to show thought that is trailing off

-Sometimes we rather shorten a sentence.
+Sometimes, we want to shorten a sentence.
 In this case, we can omit additional information which was given in the original sentence.
-In this case, we need to use an ellipsis to stand for the omitted parts.
-Compare these examples:
+In this case, we need to use an ellipsis mark to stand for the omitted parts.
+Compare the examples:

 We went to the cinema, had dinner, had a drink, and then came back home.